NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/C/crafters-eyepiece.md

 usage: "worneyepiece"
 license: "ORC"
 identify:
 description: "This rugged metal eyepiece etched with square patterns is designed to be worn over a single eye.
 Twisting the lens reveals a faint three-dimensional outline of an item you plan to build or repair, with helpful labels on the component parts.
-You gain a +1 item bonus to Crafting checks.
-When you Repair an item, increase the Hit Points restored to 10 + 10 per proficiency rank on a success or 15 + 15 per proficiency rank on a critical success."
+You gain a +1 item bonus to [[Skills#Crafting|Crafting]] checks.
+When you [[Repair]] an item, increase the Hit Points restored to 10 + 10 per proficiency rank on a success or 15 + 15 per proficiency rank on a critical success."
 powerTitle1:
 actionEconomy1:
 type1: